vanetix/node-redis-events/readme.md

 Publish event bindings to redis pubsub, there should be data passed with the events.

 **Have events that happen in an app that you might want published to a redis instance?**
+*Why redis?
+Because you can subscribe with multiple clients, being one app can fire events to another app that is running on a python platform for example.*

 # Usage